-- Network delivery is unreliable; messages may be lost.
-Synchronous methods requiring a reply may not work here. - Network delivery is time dependent; messages may arrive at different times to different listeners.
+- Network delivery is unreliable-messages may be lost.
+Synchronous methods requiring a reply may not work here. - Network delivery is time-dependent-messages may arrive at different times to different listeners.
 As a result, the state of an object as perceived by a listener at any time may be inconsistent with the state of that object as perceived by others.
 Passing complex object state across the network may be more complex to manage than passing simpler information. - A remote listener may have disappeared by the time the event occurs.
-Listeners have to be allowed to time out, like services do. - JavaBeans can require method names and event types that vary.
-This requires the availability of classes across the network, which is more complex than a single method on a single event type (the original Observer pattern used a single method, for simplicity).
+Listeners have to be allowed to time out, like services do. - Java Beans can require method names and event types that vary and can use many classes.
+This requires a large number of classes to be available across the network, which is more complex than a single class with a single method with a single event type as parameter (the original Observer pattern used a single class with only one method, for simplicity).